 What does it all mean in the end?
 We each face the same unknowns.
 Disharmony surrounds us as we each fight for a different world.
 I need somewhere to fit in.
 I need genuine motivation.
 But the Universe is ignorant of my wishes.
 (Yann Kebbi)

 Whenever we think about anything profoundly enough we realise that every mortal body and every object faces the same fate.
-All pre-empting efforts, too, will be eroded by the passage of time.
-Irrationally encapsulated within our minds, we suffer pangs of doubt every time we try to fight it as hope to make enduring differences in our finite lives.
-In existential crises we rush to move our lives into some new, uplifting directions.
+All pre-empting efforts are eroded by the passage of time.
+Irrationally encapsulated within our minds, we suffer pangs of doubt every time we try to fight: a futile hope to make enduring differences in our finite lives.
+In existential crises we rush to move our lives into some new, uplifting directions toward permanent abodes.
 But these are inefficacious remedies.

 Sisyphus, according to Greek mythology, was condemned for putting Death in chains by being forced to carry a boulder up a mountain.
 Upon each trip he'd see the boulder roll back down again.
 Still, in The Myth of Sisyphus Albert Camus declares that we must see Sisyphus as fulfilled in his punishment.
 That is, we must revolt against meaninglessness with him.
 Sisyphus' plight is only harrowing if we choose to see his condition as wretched; while Death escaped and punished Sisyphus, Sisyphus commendably chose to live and fight for something by hating Death.
 (Detail of 'Sisyphus' by Antonio Zanchi)

 Albert Camus spoke of this absurd world we all occupy.
-It’s not possible to make sense of an empty universe which senselessly houses us on which we cannot graft intrinsic reason for existing.
-But we can choose to live in this world by freely projecting our own values onto it—by each making a difference in our own way.
+It’s not possible to make sense of an empty universe which senselessly houses us on that which we cannot graft intrinsic reason for existing.
+But in it one can find honesty and reasons to live.

 In my life I’ve come to the conclusion that reasons for my existence, fundamentally, cannot explain my existence: the psychology of my existence needs more than a set of facts.
 Meanwhile, religion leaves my reasoning powers with too much to doubt.
 Existentially, if religion was my only ‘comfort’—or any other value system outside myself—I’d be forced to plunge into bouts of despair when facing crises: I’d be encumbered by the knowledge that this pain was handed to me.
 No: I want to bear the responsibility of my own actions; I want to know my own pain.

-With this perspective I am hopeful I can find my own path.
+With this perspective I can find my own path.

-Albert Camus' friend Jean-Paul Sartre: '[T]he real problem is not that of His existence; what man needs is to find himself again and to understand that nothing can save him from himself, not even a valid proof of the existence of God.
+Albert Camus' friend Jean-Paul Sartre disagrees with him on hope: '[T]he real problem is not that of His existence; what man needs is to find himself again and to understand that nothing can save him from himself, not even a valid proof of the existence of God.
 In this sense existentialism is optimistic.
 It is a doctrine of action, and it is only by self-deception, by confining their own despair with ours that Christians can describe us as without hope.' — Jean-Paul Sartre, 'Existentialism Is a Humanism'

 No other martyr can pave our ways: their instruction undermines autonomy.
 We each have to begin our own journey of self-growth—growth which is discretely ours and achieved on our own terms.